Jan 18 2012

 Merit selection is the best answer to Wisconsin’s embarrassing and dysfunctional state Supreme Court.

-A poll conducted by Justice at Stake has shown that recent judicial politicking and conflict has reduced Wisconsinites’ faith in their Supreme Court from 52% three years ago to 33% today.
+shown that recent judicial politicking and conflict has reduced Wisconsinites’ faith in their Supreme Court from 52% three years ago to 33% today.
 This highlights the dangers of judicial elections.
 Whether such elections actually produce more corruption, the public’s faith in the judicial system is undermined by the perception of favoritism resulting from candidates’ fundraising and political ties.

 Tags: Governor Walker, Justice At Stake, Merit Selection, Wisconsin, Wisconsin State Journal